kcarrascov/Udacity_Projects/README.md

 1.Create Tables

  1.1 sql_queries.py file : using the INSERT AND DROP commands

  1.2 créate_tables.py file: database creation

  1.3 test.ipnyb file: confirmation of correct table and data creation

 2.Creation of ETL processes:

  2.1 etl.ipnyb file: follow instructions for ETL process creation for each table

  2.2 test.ipynb file: confirmation that the data was correctly inserted

  2.3 create.table.py: used to restore tables before the corresponding executions

-3. Create ETL pipeline:
+3.Create ETL pipeline:

  3.1 etly.py file: use the completion in the etl jupyter of the data processing

  3.2 test.ipynb file: confirm correct records in tables

-4. Documentation process:
+4.Documentation process:

  4.1 README.md file: This file analyzes the purpose and defines what has been done for the design of your database schema and ET pipeline